-Job outlook Engineer, Network Systems near Toronto (ON)
+Job prospects Engineer, Network Systems near Toronto (ON)

-Job opportunities for Computer engineers (except software engineers and designers) (NOC 2147) are good near Toronto (ON) over the next 3 years.
-This job outlook is also applicable to people working as an engineer, network systems.
+Explore current and future job prospects for Computer engineers (except software engineers and designers) near Toronto (ON).
+These trends also apply to people working as an engineer, network systems.

 The employment outlook will be good for Computer engineers (except software engineers and designers) (NOC 2147) in the Toronto region for the 2019-2021 period.